vincentneo/LosslessSwitcher/README.md

 You can add to this list by modifying this README and opening a new pull request!

+Do note that Steven Slate Audio VSX software may not be fully compatible with LosslessSwitcher, and both software may interfere with each other.
+Please refer to discussion https://github.com/vincentneo/LosslessSwitcher/discussions/100 for more information.

 ## License
 LosslessSwitcher is licensed under GPL-3.0.